Fullerton Union High School: History

 Student assembly after the fire.
 The ruins are behind the students; the newly-completed Technical Trades Building (right) escaped the fire.

 Academics

 The school provides opportunities for students to be involved in Honors, Advanced Placement (AP), and International Baccalaureate (IB) courses.

 Athletics

 Fullerton's sports teams are known as the Indians, and are members of the California Interscholastic Federation's Southern Section.

+Beginning in the 2026-27 academic year, Fullerton’s sports teams will be known as Red Hawks.

 Notable alumni

 Many of Fullerton's notable alumni are listed on the FUHS Wall of Fame.